I have not written anything since February because of Elden Ring. So here we go.

 The next next frontier will be do try and do the fight (and the rest of the game) at low level.
 I think this game lends itself to low level runs because even low level characters can use super powerful weapons.
 But, perfectly avoiding all damage will, of course, be really hard.

 This fight will keep me interested for a long time to come, much like Manus in Dark Souls or the Orphan in Bloodborne.
 It has a lot of different layers to it, which makes it fun.
 And, it really rides an almost perfect satisfaction curve as it progresses from looking completely impossible (Waterfowl Dance!?!?!?), to randomly deadly, to sort of controllable as you understand it better and better.
-You will never be happier and sadder at the same time to finally beat a fight in a video game than when you beat first this one.
+You will never be happier and sadder at the same time to finally win a fight in a video game than when you first beat this one.
 I wonder whether they built this fight first, and then put the rest of the game around it.
 None of the other late bosses in Elden Ring are even half as interesting, so I like to think that this was the case.
 So of course in true FromSoft fashion they trolled us all by making it “optional”.

 Here’s my one solo win.
 I’m stacking three or four different magic buffs to get that damage (the magic damage wondrous physick, a magic damage talisman, the charged attack talisman, the staff of the lost on the off hand that buffs night comet, the the magic resist debuff from the full moon spell).
 I’d describe it all in more detail but this post is already too long.
 So maybe next time.